unplugged12/mcp-stacks/README.md

 - **GitOps**: Compose files stored in Git, auto-deployed via Portainer
 - **Multi-environment**: Separate configs for desktops (Agent) and laptops (Edge)
-- **Zero secrets in Git**: Edge Configs and Stack env vars for secrets
+- **Zero secrets in Git**: Edge Configs and agent env files for secrets
 - **Automated workflows**: Scripts for install, validation, and rollback

 **Key Principle:** **Never commit secrets to Git**